 Neapolitan Pastiera

-Neapolitan Pastiera all the way, don’t tell me it’s too early to make it.
-Of course, I won’t be caught unprepared.
-This isn’t an easy or beautiful time, but we’ll recover, and this will help us appreciate life and beautiful things more, so let’s get to work.
-Naturally, the aroma that spreads throughout the house is what I like most when baking.
-Surely an essential and indispensable element for the preparation of this dessert are the orange blossoms.
-The pastiera, a quintessential Neapolitan cake, is known worldwide.
-Easter is when the pastiera is mainly prepared, even though today we find it in all pastry shops and at any time of the year.
-A characteristic dessert of the period that coincides with the beginning of spring.
-Rich in scents like the orange blossom, flower of citrus trees, and not by chance we find it in the pastiera along with other ingredients.
-Together, of course, the ingredients all contribute to the final sweetness and beauty of the Neapolitan pastiera..
+Neapolitan Pastiera forever — don’t tell me it’s too early to prepare it.
+Of course I never let myself be caught unprepared.
+This isn’t an easy or pleasant time, but we’ll get through it and this will help us appreciate life and the beautiful things even more, so let’s get to work.
+Naturally the fragrance that fills the house is what I enjoy most during baking.
+An essential and indispensable element for preparing this dessert are orange blossoms.
+The pastiera, the quintessential Neapolitan sweet, known worldwide.
+Easter is the time when pastiera is mainly prepared, although today you can find it in pastry shops year-round.
+This typical springtime dessert is rich in fragrances such as orange blossom (the flower of citrus trees), and unsurprisingly it is included in the pastiera along with other ingredients.
+Together, of course, the ingredients all contribute to the final sweetness and beauty of the Neapolitan pastiera.

 • Difficulty: Medium